pbenner/modhmm/README.md

-### Example 1: Compute segmentation of ENCODE data from mouse embyonic liver at day 12.5
+### Example 1: Compute segmentation on ENCODE data from mouse embyonic liver at day 12.5

 Download BAM files from ENCODE and store them in a directory called `.bam`:
 ```sh